kushalpagolu/UptownMunchV6/README.md

 ```
 or

 ```
 yarn start

 ```

-  ## you can open iOS, Android, or web from here, or run them directly with the commands below.
+## You can open iOS, Android, or web from following the instructions (type i or a or w), or run them directly with the commands below.

 ```
 - yarn android
 - yarn ios
 - yarn web

-These commands will open a new window in your default web browser, showing the Expo DevTools.
+// These commands will open a new window in your default web browser, showing the Expo DevTools.
 You can now test your application on iOS, Android, and web platforms.

 ```